 I wrote these words in my late February blog, “There Were Giants“: “A birdsong groundswell is underway, and ‘the season of singing has come.’
 We’re transitioning from winter’s relative silence to spring’s louder and lustier singing and calling.”
 Louder and more elaborate singing is a hallmark of spring and the days leading up it.

-While doing some research on birds using “Google Scholar,” which I’d recommend, I stumbled across this delightful paragraph in a manuscript entitled, Avian Circadian Organization: A Chorus of Clocks, written by Vincent M. Cassone, Ph.D.
+While doing some research on birds using “Google Scholar,” an approach I’d recommend, I stumbled across this delightful paragraph in a manuscript entitled, Avian Circadian Organization: A Chorus of Clocks, written by Vincent M. Cassone, Ph.D.
 He describes spring mornings and the “dawn chorus” much better than I can.

 Each morning, and especially in the spring, we are greeted by a cacophony of small birds singing a dawn chorus.
 In eastern North America, spring mornings are sometimes defined by the merry roundelay of the American robin, Turdus migratorius, the varied staccato whistles of the Northern cardinal, Cardinalis cardinalis, the hey-hey of the white-breasted nuthatch, Sitta carolinensis, or even the cheery chirping of the introduced house sparrow, Passer domesticus.
 In the backdrop, we may hear the doleful ooh-wah-hoo-hoo of the aptly named mourning dove, Zenaida macroura, as the bass section above croons with the honking of migrating Canada geese, Branta canadensis.